Amdrija/ruby-practice/README.md

 ## Substring

 This script counts all occurancies of words in array dictionary which are also contained in a given text.
 It return a hash with dictionary words as keys and how many were counted in the text as values.
 It doesn't add words that haven't appeared in the text to the hash.

+## Bubble Sort

+This script uses [Bubble sort](https://en.wikipedia.org/wiki/Bubble_sort) to sort an array.
+It has 2 methods:
+- bubble_sort! which uses bubble sort to sort the array in place by using the ">" comparison between elements
+- bubble_sort_by! which sorts the array in place by using a comparison provided by the block.
+If it wasn't given a block, it returns [] and puts out the error : "Error: No comparison given."